Eating your own dog food

 If for example we set a password policy, do we stick with it ourselves?
 Even when we have admin rights and can choose to bypass the rules?
 Even when its really inconvenient, do we stick to what we preach?

 When we make rules we get tested by them, and our integrity is how much we stick to what we commit to.
 Blaming ISO27001 or NIST isn't going to help.
 Blaming the application interface isn't going to help.
-Caving in to the convenience but added insecurity of a shortcut, whether it be a centralised password policy or single-sign authentication tool, would be easy, but I'd specifically set out a policy for those accounts - an act of will for myself to adhere, if you like.
-This boundary setting should feel not too far away from the logic of boundary making when you're doing it for others, just put yourself in thier shoes, because soon enough you probably will be in them.
+Caving in to the convenience but added insecurity of a shortcut, whether it be a centralised password policy or single-sign-in authentication tool, would be easy, but I'd specifically set out a policy for those accounts - an act of will for myself to follow.
+This boundary setting should feel not too far away from the logic of boundary making when you're doing it for others, just put yourself in thier shoes, because soon enough you will be in them.

 If you like, when you are in those shoes, revise the rules as if everything would be perfect for you and make a note, but don't implement them yet (otherwise you'll flip-flop).
 Take them back to the context where you're rule-setting and re-negotiate with yourself.